Improving Web Site Accessibility

 This is a cross-browser, and cross-platform friendly site.

-We are starting to use Cascading Styling Sheets (CSS) with validated W3C 4.01 HTML coding.
-So, we have dropped full support for the older versions of many web browsers in favor of faster loading times for our web pages.
-Netscape v4 is used to represent all the older CSS challenged browsers.
-With a CSS challenged browser the page title is clearly visible in red.
-The web page template will display the wrong fonts at the wrong sizes.
-Our company logo graphic and page footer will look a little funny.
+We use Cascading Styling Sheets (CSS) with a Web page template that validates on W3C 1.0 XHTML coding.
+However, most of our individual pages do NOT validate perfectly.
+We have dropped full support for the older versions of many Web browsers in favor of faster loading times for our Web pages, but still use a layout table based Web page design.
+Netscape v4 is used by us to represent all the older CSS challenged browsers.
+With a CSS challenged browser the page should be still viewable, but the main navigation menu bar which normally would appear just below the page header; appears at the bottom of the page on any browser that cannot deal with CSS.
+For these grossly out of date browsers, our Web page template will display the wrong fonts at the wrong sizes.
 And, the graphic display backgrounds are no longer visible.
 All the informational content on this site is accessible no matter which browser you are using, because our articles have been tested with Netscape v4.

 This site is fully Text Accessible.

-This site is best viewed with Microsoft's Internet Explorer
+This site is NO longer best viewed with Microsoft's Internet Explorer!

 Everyone in the New Millennium should be using an Alternate Browser.